Book summaries and book notes are often conflated, so to be explicit, what follow are notes from the book Deep Work.

 “The amount of time he spent at his desk was comparatively small,” explained Morris, “but his concentration was so intense, and his reading so rapid, that he could afford more time off [from schoolwork] than most.” — Edmund Morris, author of Theodore Roosevelt Trilogy Bundle: The Rise of Theodore Roosevelt, Theodore Rex, and Colonel Roosevelt

 Inject the occasional dash of Rooseveltian intensity into your own workday.
 In particular, identify a deep task (that is, something that requires deep work to complete) that’s high on your priority list.
 Estimate how long you’d normally put aside for an obligation of this type, then give yourself a hard deadline that drastically reduces this time.
-If possible, commit publicly to the deadline—for example, by telling the person expecting the finished project when they should expect it.
-If this isn’t possible (or if it puts your job in jeopardy), then motivate yourself by setting a countdown timer on your phone and propping it up where you can’t avoid

 The goal of productive meditation is to take a period in which you’re occupied physically but not mentally—walking, jogging, driving, showering—and focus your attention on a single well-defined professional problem.
 Depending on your profession, this problem might be outlining an article, writing a talk, making progress on a proof, or attempting to sharpen a business strategy.
 As in mindfulness meditation, you must continue to bring your attention back to the problem at hand when it wanders or stalls.